JohnZonneveld/dutch_top40/README.md

 ## Usage

 Usage is pretty simple.
 At startup current ranking will be displayed.
 More info on a title is obtained by entering its ranking number.
 Type 'exit' to quit or 'list' to redisplay the list.
-New version of the hitlist is released on Friday.
+New version of the hitlist is released on Saturday.

 ## Development